 Pachinko, claw games, bars, fishing, baseball, massage parlors, hostess clubs, AND a zombie apocalypse?
 Yes please.

 In all honesty, this is a fun game if you are a fan of the series.
 And luckily I am.
 This non-cannon shoot on the Yakuza series is a blast to play.
 I may be a little jaded, but I do recognize the game's flaws in the overall gameplay mechanics.
 If you never got into Yakuza, I recommend checking the other games in the series out before ever stepping foot into zombie infested Kamurocho.
 If you HAVE played the other Yakuza games, and genuinely enjoyed them, check this game out!
 While the shooting mechanics are a bit arcadey, they put a lot of effort into everything else as usual for such a cheap title.
 Storywise, it actually does indeed feel like a Yakuza game.

-Played AdVenture Capitalist for 15 minutes, bringing the total time played to a total of 27 hours and 15 minutes.
+Played Time Clickers for 32 minutes, bringing the total time played to a total of 2 hours and 29 minutes.